MSFT-Innovation-Hub-India/ai-bot-gpt-4o-realtime-api-search-tool/readme.md

 I have handled this issue in a custom way in the UI, but it is not perfect.

 I have tried to use the response.text.delta event from the server, to get the input audio transcript, but these events don't seem to be getting raised at all.
-Will update this repo once I figure how that could be handled
+Will update this repo once I figure how that could be handled.